larry0x/abstract-account/README.md

 Abstract Account © 2023 [larry0x](11)

 Materials in this repository are private properties owned solely by [larry0x](11).
-Distribution of these materials in any form, such as deployment of onto blockchains, is prohibited without the express agreement from the owner.
+Distribution of these materials in any form, such as deployment onto blockchains, is prohibited without the express agreement from the owner.

 [1]: https://cosmwasm.com/
 [2]: https://eips.ethereum.org/EIPS/eip-2938